pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 ## Smaller square

-If everything works, try to change the program so it would compute the perimeter and the area of a square with a side of 123 cm.
+If everything works, try to change the program so it computes the perimeter and the area of a square with a side of 123 cm.

 {% filter solution %}